bayertom/simplifyContourLinesAXS/README.md

  - Question mark (?) - Represents any single character.
  - Asterisk (\*) - Represents any sequence of characters.

-The file mask are case sensitive!
+The file mask is case sensitive!

 #### Example:
 *The following file mask*